18F/api.data.gov/source/docs/rate-limits.md

 # Web Service Rate Limits

-Limits are placed on the number of Data.gov Web service requests you may make using your API key.
+Limits are placed on the number of API requests you may make using your API key.
+Rate limits may vary by service, but the defaults are:

 - **Hourly Limit:** 1,000 requests per hour

-For each API key, these limits are applied across all Data.gov Web services requests.
+For each API key, these limits are applied across all api.data.gov API requests.
 Exceeding these limits will lead to your API key being temporarily blocked from making further requests.
-Depending on the limit exceeded, the block will be lifted automatically by waiting until the next hour or calendar day.
+The block will automatically be lifted by waiting an hour.
+If you need higher rate limits, [contact us](/contact).

+## DEMO_KEY Rate Limits

+In documentation examples, the special `DEMO_KEY` api key is used.
+This API key can be used for initially exploring APIs prior to signing up, but it has much lower rate limits, so you're encouraged to [signup](/signup/) for your own API key if you plan to use the API (signup is quick and easy).
+The rate limits for the DEMO_KEY are:

+- **Hourly Limit:** 30 requests per IP address per hour
+- **Daily Limit:** 50 requests per IP address per day

 ## Understanding Rate Limit Time Periods